Cloud Vulnerability DB

 A community-led vulnerabilities database

 CVE-2025-40053 is a vulnerability discovered in the Linux kernel affecting the D-Link network driver.
-The vulnerability was published on October 28, 2025, and specifically impacts the handling of copy_thresh allocation in the network subsystem (NVD Database, Red Hat Security).
+The vulnerability was published on October 28, 2025, and involves a NULL pointer dereference issue in the driver's handling of memory allocation (NVD).

 Source: This report was generated using AI